Bored or stressed, they are simply our kids.

-If children could develop their emotion knowledge and learn how to utilize their positive emotions (interest, joy) better, then they would be better positioned to regulate their negative emotions (fear, anger) and maladaptive behavior problems.
+If children could develop their emotion knowledge and learn how to utilize their positive emotions (e.g., interest, joy) better, then they would be better positioned to regulate their negative emotions (e.g., fear, anger) and maladaptive behavior problems.

-Izard and colleagues developed an emotion-based intervention in the form of a preschool program to deliver an “Emotions Course” and an “Emotion-Based Prevention Program” to promote children’s emotion knowledge (Izard et al., 2008).
+Izard, Trentacosta, King, and Mostow (2004) developed an emotion-based intervention in the form of a preschool program to deliver an “Emotions Course” and an “Emotion-Based Prevention Program” to promote children’s emotion knowledge.

 In the Emotions Course, children engaged in activities like puppet shows that provided opportunities to label basic emotions.
-Children also drew faces of emotional expressions to depict both the different emotions and different intensity levels of those emotions.
+Children also drew faces of emotional expressions to depict different emotions and their intensity levels.

-The point of the Emotions Course was to increase children’s skill in decoding or recognizing emotional expressions in others.
+The point of the Emotions Course was to increase children’s skill in decoding and recognizing others’ emotional expressions.

 To regulate anger, for instance, children were taught to hug a pillow to reduce anger-generated arousal, take three deep breaths, and then use words to negotiate.

-- biweekly observation of the teacher’s classroom by a member from the research team to provide a post-class consultation to refine and improve the teacher’s delivery of the EC and EBP;
+- Biweekly observation of the teacher’s classroom by a member from the research team to provide a post-class consultation to refine and improve the teacher’s delivery of the Emotions Course and Emotion-Based Prevention Program

-- monthly meetings between parents and researchers to discuss the EC content and its instructional strategies.
+- Monthly meetings between parents and researchers to discuss the Emotions Course content and its instructional strategies.
 In these meetings, parents discussed teachers’ instructional techniques to help children understand, regulate, and utilize basic emotions.

-- the children took an emotion knowledge test where they viewed a photograph of an emotional facial expression and identify which emotion it is;
+- The children took an emotion knowledge test where they viewed a photograph of a facial expression and identified the emotion.

-Results from the 20-week EC and EBP intervention program showed that the intervention produced its intended effect and produced positive benefits:
+Results from the 20-week Emotions Course and Emotion-Based Prevention Program showed that the intervention produced its intended effect and produced positive benefits.

-- parents rated the children in the experimental group as displaying less post-intervention aggressive behavior and less post-intervention depressive behavior at home that did parents of children in the control group.
+- Parents rated the children in the experimental group as displaying less post-intervention aggressive behavior and less post-intervention depressive behavior at home than parents of children in the control group.